 The arrangement of the two complexes is marked by a strong urban character without necessarily recreating a perimeter block: the new built volumes line up on the North, East and South to the borders of the existing roads, while the West side is left open, creating a strong visual communication between the green heart and via Rosales.
-The building envelope defined by the master plan on via De Cristoforis – a linear high body that would have cast its long shadow on the garden and created a North side perpetually without sun – was divided by the project into two distinct parts, a lower one on the West and a higher one on the East, joined at the base by a common glazed entrance hall.
-The two volumes combine the efficiency and compactness of a centralized plan with a great attention to the relationship between the existing urban edges and the course of the sun, producing a soft progression between fronts characterised by solid walls and parts marked by large terraces that together constitute an “inhabited screen”.
+The building envelope defined by the masterplan on via De Cristoforis – a linear high body that would have cast its long shadow on the garden and created a North side perpetually without sun – was divided in the project into two distinct parts, a lower one on the West and a higher one on the East, joined at the base by a common glazed entrance hall.
+The two volumes combine the efficiency and compactness of a centralized plan with a great attention to the relationship between the existing urban edges and the course of the sun, producing a soft progression between fronts characterized by solid walls and parts marked by large terraces that together constitute an “inhabited screen”.

 The stepped profile of the building on the West side is determined by the prescribed setbacks in relation with its proximity to the historical buildings in Corso Como, while the one to the East one enhances the width of via Viganò and the long views on the historic city and the new Porta Nuova development.

-The access to the private underground car park is located within the building volume; the base of both bodies is marked by large slabs of rusticated white stone divided by metallic elements, creating a formal continuity at eye level along the existing street.
-Over this, the strong horizontal lines of the glass parapets is balanced by the verticality of the metallic elements and by the widows stacked up in tall vertical figures which bind together the various floors.
+The access to the private underground car park is located within the building volume; the base of both bodies is characterized by large slabs of rusticated white stone divided by metallic elements, creating a formal continuity at eye level along the existing street.
+Over this, the strong horizontal lines of the glass parapets are balanced by the verticality of the metallic elements and by the widows stacked up in tall vertical figures which bind together the various floors.
 The variety of colors and surface textures of the materials – handmade bricks in two different shades of clay-color, frosted glass, corrugated and perforated aluminum sheets enameled in a gray-turquoise metallic hue – generates a continuous variation of the urban fronts from different points of view within a strongly unified design, which keeps together the different sizes of the openings.

-The single-pitched roofs of the two buildings has two different orientations converging towards the central garden, the real heart of the project.
-Together with the crowning of the buildings and the exhibited double heights of the top floors, their slanted profile reinforce the urban character of a housing complex capable of combining a sound architectural statement with the plurality of perceptual states for those who will stroll along the old and new public spaces.
+The single-pitched roofs of the two buildings have two different orientations converging towards the central garden, the real heart of the project.
+Together with the crowning of the buildings and the exhibited double heights of the top floors, their slanted profile reinforces the urban character of a housing complex capable of combining a sound architectural statement with the plurality of perceptual states for those who will stroll along the old and new public spaces.